Tributes take place for 14 women killed at Polytechnique in 1989

 It features a work entitled "Nef pour quatorze reines."

-Prime Minister Justin Trudeau is also slated to attend a vigil organized in tribute to the victims at 4:45 p.m.
+Prime Minister Justin Trudeau is attending a vigil organized in tribute to the victims at 4:45 p.m.

 Twelve of the 14 women murdered were engineering students between the ages of 20 and 29.